tbatzel/cooking-recipes/Beef-Goulash.md

 ## Cooking Steps
-Set crock pot to low, or stash prepared items in fridge Add 2 cups beef stock to pot
+Set crock pot to low, or stash prepared items in fridge Add 4 cups beef stock to pot

 #### Beef
-- Cut stew meat into 0.5" to 1.25" cubes, brown in pan
-- Cut pot roast into 0.5" to 1.25" cubes, remove hard fat, brown in pan
+- Cut meat into 0.5" to 1.0" cubes, remove hard fat, brown in pan
 - Add meat to crock pot or move to fridge

 #### Vegetables (Onions / Garlic)
-- Dice onions, sweat onions in butter
+- Dice onions, sweat onions in butter/oil
 - Dice 4-40 (depending on preference) cloves of garlic, add to onions
 - Cook until onions are translucent
 - Add to crock pot or move to fridge

 #### Vegetables (Carrots)
-- Thinly chop carrots
+- Slice carrots about 3/4" thick
 - Add to crock pot or move to fridge

 #### Cooking
+- Add can of tomatoes to pot, optionally drain some juice to lower tomatoe flavor.
-- Add tomato and spices to pot
+- Add spices to pot
 - Add wine to pot
-- Add beef stock to cover
+- Add additional beef stock to cover, if required.
 - Cook on low for 4-7 hours

 ###### After 4-7 hours
-- Check flavor, add Bouillon if needed
+- Check flavor, add 1-3 Bouillon if needed
-- Mix cornstarch & arrowroot with cold water, then add to pot
+- Mix cornstarch & arrowroot with cold water, then add to pot (2 tbls each)
 - Cook 1 hour, needs to boil for cornstarch

 ###### Spaetzle
 - Cook Spaetzle per box instructions

+###### Salt / Sodium Info
+- 2,300 mg sodium added directly
+-- 0.25 tsp when browning beef
+-- 0.50 tsp when cooking onions
+-- 0.25 tsp when adding spices
+- 600 mg sodium from the unsalted beef stock
+- 700 mg from one bouilliion flavor
+- 700 mg from one bouilliion flavor